 Our future success may be adversely impacted if we are not able to attract, retain and develop talent and future leaders, including our senior executives and team members.
 Our senior executive team closely supervises all major aspects of our business, including the design and development of our strategy, and procurement of merchandise; operation of our information technology platforms, supply chain, and store network; development and retention of critical talent; and financial planning, reporting and compliance.
 Our senior executive team has substantial experience and expertise in our retail business, and serves an integral role in the growth and support of our various initiatives.
 If we were to lose the leadership of senior executives or other key team members, our business could be adversely affected.
 In addition, if significant unexpected turnover occurs at the team member level, the loss of the services of these individuals, or any resulting negative perceptions of our business, could damage our reputation and our business.
-Competition for such qualified talent is intense, and we cannot be sure we will be able to find suitable successors promptly, or at all, or to successfully integrate any successors, or that we will be able to attract, retain, and develop a sufficient number of qualified individuals in future periods.
+Competition for such qualified talent is intense, and we cannot be sure we will be able to attract, retain, and develop a sufficient number of qualified individuals in future periods.